The Solar Republic Card Game

 As we venture out and settle the worlds of our Solar System, old habits remain.
-Our appetite for conflict, aggression and war remains as strong as ever.
+Our appetite for conflict, aggression, and war remains as strong as ever.
 The Solar System has become a cluster of feudalist republics vying for power and natural resources.
-You are tasked by Geneva with uniting these warring factions of a divided Solar System.
+Geneva tasks you with uniting these warring factions of a divided Solar System.

-The Solar Republic is a minimalist game featuring 76 cards and 5 planetary suits, the Sun, Jupiter, Saturn, Uranus and Neptune.
+The Solar Republic is a minimalist game featuring 76 cards and five planetary suits, the Sun, Jupiter, Saturn, Uranus, and Neptune.
 Each planetary suit features their large and small moons with the Sun’s suit encasing the inner planets and dwarf planets.
-Wither you want to learn about the world’s beyond our world or play a chill game with your friends, the SR game has you covered!
+Wither you want to learn about the world’s beyond our world or play a chill game with your friends.
+The SR game has you covered.

-And don’t worry, just like Trump doesn’t have to give a coherent speech to be president, you don’t need to know anything about the Solar System to play the game…but that knowledge would definitely give an edge over your compadres.
+And don’t worry, just like Trump doesn’t have to give a coherent speech to be president, you don’t need to know anything about the Solar System to play the game, but that knowledge would give an edge over your compadres.

 Below is the Neptune suit made up of Neptune, Triton and Neptune’s other 13 moons.
 I have a hunch there are moons to be discovered, but leave that up to the astronomers!
-You will notice that smaller moons carry the designation “1” while, larger moons and dwarf planets with enough hydrostatic equilibrium to round themselves carry the designation “2”.
+You will notice that smaller satellites carry the designation “1” while, larger moons and dwarf planets with enough hydrostatic equilibrium to round themselves are named “2”.

-Dwarf planets and large moons are invaluable for their somewhat stable gravity, habitability, resources and status as “base-cities” around the the major planets.
+Dwarf planets and large moons are invaluable for their somewhat stable gravity, habitability, resources and status as “base-cities” around the major planets.
 “3”‘s and “4”‘s are planets.
 The “3”‘s are the smaller, rocky, inner planets which include Earth and Mars.
-The “4”‘s are the four large gaseous planets.
+The “4”‘s are the four massive gaseous planets.